hamlett-neil-ur/diagnostic_cognitive_model/README.md

 |180716_Algorithm_Description_Document_v0-1.pdf|This is an incomplete draft of an algorithm-description document.
 It contains extensive elaboration on the motivation, rationale, and concept for operations.|
 |190305 NMCE CADRE Abstract v1-0.pdf|A presentation about *Mastery* was accepted for the the National Council of Measurements in Ecucation [*Third annual NCME special conference on classroom assessment*](https://www.ncme.org/events/event-description?CalendarEventKey=8bc0ef9b-ddee-4dfa-bcfa-2d80460adee5&Home=%2Fmeetings%2Fupcoming-events).
 This is the abstract that was accepted.
 The paper was withdrawn when *Watson Classroom* was discontinued.|

+## Concept of Operations for the *Mastery* diagnostic cognitive model.